underethsea/wineth-docs/docs/intro.md

 USDC is deposited into Aave which generates yield from lending to borrowers.
 This yield is contributed to the PoolTogether prize pool.
 The prize pool creates winners every day.

-1/3 of the yield generates is contributed to a good cause.
+1/3 of the yield generated is contributed to a good cause.